 In mastering, everything is a compromise.
 Often it’s possible to employ techniques for which the benefits outweigh the drawbacks.
 Sometimes though, confirmation bias can sneak in, and if you’re expecting to hear one benefit but don’t know of the associated drawback, you may miss it altogether.

-So bust out your copy of Ozone, turn on those extra curves in the EQ, and begin experimenting with both analog and digital modes, listening carefully for unintended consequences.
+So bust out your copy of Ozone and begin experimenting with both analog and digital modes, listening carefully for unintended consequences.
 And, of course, always remember the words of Hippocrates and G.I.
-Joe: “First, do no harm,” and “Knowing is half the battle.”
+Joe: “First, do no harm,” and “Knowing is half the battle."

 Get top stories of the week and special discount offers right in your inbox.
 You can unsubscribe at any time.